 My dissertation analyzed child-authors via feminism and New Historicism, so I have written a book-length manuscript and published several scholarly articles on the subject already.
 When I shifted focus to a trade nonfiction audience, I knew that while I could draw on my dissertation’s research, I would have to abandon its style and structure.
 Building narrative tension requires a deeper sense of place and character, so in the past three years I have sought and won grant money to visit ten archives in three countries, as well as most of the prodigies’ homes.
 I have also interviewed my subjects’ heirs.
 Possessed of enough material to complete most of the composition, I am currently at work on the fourth of ten chapters.
-In August 2016 I also began querying agents.
-During the 2016-2017 school year, I hope to acquire representation, placement with an editor, and an advance sufficient to fund my final study trip in the UK.

 +Research Philosophy and Methodology: